NuScale Power: Carbon Free Power Project, Idaho

 In November 2014, NuScale announced it would build what it expected to be the first US SMR at the Idaho National Laboratory.
 The plant was for Utah Associated Municipal Power Systems (UAMPS), a subdivision of the Government of Utah, on the Carbon Free Power Project (CFPP).
 UAMPS operates power plants in Wyoming, New Mexico, California, and Utah, selling to local utilities.
 The DOE could provide supporting funds of about $140 million/year over 10 years, awaiting more Congressional support.

 The company submitted designs to the NRC in January 2017 for a 12 reactor power plant producing 570 MWe at a build cost under $3 billion.
 In 2020, DOE approved a $1.355 billion cost-share award.

-As of 2021, 8 cities had withdrawn from CFPP.
+As of 2021, eight cities had withdrawn from CFPP.
 In July 2021, the proposal was downsized to 6 reactors, and the expected electricity price increased to $58/MWh (¢5.8/kWh).

-In April 2022, Doosan Enerbility was contracted to begin manufacturing power module components for CFPP.
+In April 2022, Doosan Enerbility was contracted to begin manufacturing reactor components for CFPP.
 Doosan Enerbility expected to reach full-scale production at their plant in Changwon, South Korea, in the second half of 2023.

 In January 2023, CFPP approved a new Budget and Plan of Finance, establishing a target price of $89/MWh (¢8.9/kWh) after an estimated $30/MWh generation subsidy from the 2022 Inflation Reduction Act (IRA).
 The projected build cost had increased to $9.3 billion for 462 MWe generation capacity from $3.6 billion for 720 MWe in 2020. $4.2 billion of the cost would be covered by the DOE and IRA support, leaving $5.1 billion of acquisition and construction costs to be covered by UAMPS members.

 In November 2023, UAMPS announced it was unlikely that the project would have enough subscription to continue due to cost increases, and UAMPS and NuScale jointly decided to cancel the project.
 POWER magazine reported that the project had received $232 million of DOE financial support by the time it was cancelled.

 Following the cancellation, NuScale laid off 154 of its staff (28%) as part of "taking steps to transition from R&D to commercialization".